 Benefits of Dental Implants

 This method for replacing lost teeth allows for a discreet restoration of your smile that will look very natural.
 We can create restorations that meet your size, shape, and color specifications to look just like your real teeth!
-Dental implants are very comfortable and will not slide or move in the mouth as dentures can.
+These are very comfortable and will not slide or move in the mouth as dentures can.
 Implants will also prevent neighboring teeth from shifting into empty tooth sockets and bone from deteriorating.

 All-on-4 Dental Implants